 Doing longer distances will definitely lead to more calorie burns.
-Whether you run or walk, adding extra kilometres to your workout session will surely benefit you.
+Whether you run or walk, adding extra kilometers to your workout session will surely benefit you.
 Gradually, build up your running and walking distance; add 10 to 15 minutes to your daily workout and steadily build up the workout time.

 3. Should I Add Extra Weight?

 While adding weight will help you burn more calories per mile, it’s a risky business.
 Adding extra pounds means more impact on the ankles, feet, knees, and hips.
-Hence, it is advisable you run or walk farther than adding any weight.
+Hence, it is advisable you run or walk more than adding any weight.

 4. Should I Walk or Run?